 The Noel Diary: A Christmas Movie Worth Watching

-by Advent and Christmas, December, Movie Reviews and Recommendations
+by Christmas, December, Movie Reviews and Recommendations

 Hallmark, Great American Channel, Lifetime, Hulu, Netflix, and many other companies and networks compete in the Christmas movie market.
 Each year dozens upon dozens of new films are available for our viewing or streaming desire.
 The pattern of these movies typically takes the following format: a person arrives in town, meets someone there, slowly they fall in love, something then divides them, they go their separate ways, only to be reunited at the end of the movie.
 As a priest, I think it has an incarnational feel—God created humankind, we sin, we try to go our separate ways, but through the birth, life, death, and resurrection of Jesus, we fall in love with Him who first was in love with us.